A. J. Preller: San Diego Padres

 In 2020, the Padres went 37–23, finishing with a winning record for the first time since 2010.
 They went on to the playoffs, marking their first postseason appearance since 2006 and defeated the St. Louis Cardinals in the 2020 National League Wild Card Series, their first postseason series win since the 1998 NLCS.

 On February 2, 2021, the Padres extended Preller through the 2026 season and promoted him to president of baseball operations.
 On February 17, the Padres extended Tatís to a 14-year, $340 million contract, at the time the third-biggest deal in MLB history.
-On November 1, 2021, the Padres announced Bob Melvin would be the team's new manager, replacing the fired Jayce Tingler.
+On November 1, the Padres announced Bob Melvin would be the team's new manager, replacing the fired Jayce Tingler.

 On August 2, 2022, Preller completed a blockbuster trade with the Washington Nationals for Right fielder Juan Soto and First baseman Josh Bell.
 In exchange, the Nationals received Luke Voit and top prospects CJ Abrams, MacKenzie Gore, Robert Hassell III, James Wood, and Jarlin Susana.
 On December 9, 2022, Preller signed longtime Boston Red Sox Shortstop Xander Bogaerts to an 11-year 280 million contract.

 In March 2023, Diamond Sports Group, the parent company to Bally Sports, filed for Chapter 11 bankruptcy after failing to make a $140 million interest payment.
 The Padres were one of two teams whom Bally entered into grace periods for making their payments, with MLB itself taking over broadcasting operations and paying the Padres 80% of their contracted TV revenue.
 After the conclusion of the 2023 season in which the Padres missed the playoffs despite a strong run differential, it was revealed that the Padres took out a $50 million loan to cover payroll for the final part of the season.
 Shortly after that, Padres chairman Peter Seidler died.
 The TV deal fallout paired with ownership uncertainty resulted in the Padres deciding to shed financial commitments in the 2023-24 offseason.
 With Juan Soto projected to make north of $30 million in his final year of arbitration, Preller and the Padres put Soto on the trade bloc.
 Despite Soto's status as a star player, his lone remaining year of team control and high-end salary limited his market to only a few big market clubs.
 Ultimately, Preller traded Soto and Trent Grisham to the New York Yankees in exchange for Michael King, Drew Thorpe, Randy Vásquez, Jhony Brito, and Kyle Higashioka.

+On February 16, 2026, the Padres signed Preller to a multi-year contract extension.